 [Angular street mural in the River North Art District.
 Photo: Chris Goldberg] Denver, also fondly called as The Mile High City, Queen City of the Plains, and the Wall Street of the West, is one of the most interesting and most captivating cities in Colorado.
 With its total area of 155 square miles, the city is a rich treasure trove of fun and exciting things to do, which makes it an ideal travel spot for the young and the young-at-heart.

-Whether you’re in town for a bachelor party, a road trip with the family, or for egg donation, Denver has many unique sights and places you can definitely enjoy exploring.
+Whether you’re in town for a bachelor party, a road trip with the family, or solo quest, Denver has many unique sights and places you can definitely enjoy exploring.
 We have compiled a list of some of the most unusual experiences while in town.
 Continue reading below to learn more and don’t forget to take down notes!

 1) Visit The International Church Of Cannabis